The Latest | Israeli strike kills 4 aid workers in Gaza 'safe zone,' UK-based group says

 A U.K.-based aid group said one of its employees in Gaza was killed Friday in an Israeli strike that hit its warehouse located inside an Israeli-declared humanitarian safe zone.
-The strike also killed three staffers from other aid groups using the warehouse, the al-Khair foundation said in a statement sent to The Associated Press.
+The strike also killed three staffers from other aid groups using the warehouse, the al-Khair foundation said in a statement sent.

 After a two-week Israeli offensive in northern Gaza, dozens of bodies were collected throughout Gaza City's Tel al-Hawa neighborhood and brought to Al-Ahli Hospital on Friday morning.
 Civil defense workers said they were still recovering dead and wounded from destroyed streets and buildings.